krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 **-d** *dbname*
     specifies the name under which the principal database is stored;
     by default the database is that listed in :ref:`kdc.conf(5)`.
-The KADM5 policy database and lock file are also derived from this value.
+The password policy database and lock files are also derived from this value.

 **-k** *mkeytype*